 LATN 202.
 INTERMEDIATE LATIN II.
 Further study of Latin prose and poetry to develop proficiency in reading and translating Latin.
 The focus will be on extensive readings from select Latin authors from antiquity and the Middle Ages.
-Offered infrequently, semester course, three hours.

 LATN 260.
 INDEPENDENT STUDY.
 Individual study of specialized topics in Latin.
 Sophomore standing, permission of the department chair, and a faculty sponsor are required.